Kittyfisto/Tailviewer/docs/DevelopingPlugins.md

 following in the "Post-build event command line" box:

 ```
-"$(MSBuildProjectDirectory)\packages\Tailviewer.Api.0.7.2.630-beta\build\archive.exe" pack "$(MSBuildProjectDirectory)\$(OutDir)MyFirstTailviewerPlugin.dll"
+"$(MSBuildProjectDirectory)\packages\Tailviewer.Api.0.9.0.792-beta\build\archive.exe" pack "$(MSBuildProjectDirectory)\$(OutDir)MyFirstTailviewerPlugin.dll"
-xcopy "$(MSBuildProjectDirectory)\$(OutDir)MyFirstTailviewerPlugin.*.tvp" "%ProgramW6432%\Tailviewer\Plugins\" /y
+xcopy "$(MSBuildProjectDirectory)\$(OutDir)MyFirstTailviewerPlugin.*.tvp" "%LocalAppData%\Tailviewer\Downloads\Plugins\" /y
 ```

 ![Configuring the post-build event](BuildEvents.png?raw=true)

 This will cause archive.exe to create a plugin from your assembly and also copies it into Tailviewer's plugin directory.
-Please note that in order to do the latter, Visual Studio needs to be started with administrator privileges because %ProgramW6432% is protected by UAC.  archive.exe will add warnings and errors to the Build output of Visual Studio, if necessary.
+Please note that in order to do the latter, Visual Studio needs to be started with administrator privileges because %ProgramW6432% is protected by UAC.

+archive.exe will add warnings and errors to the Build output of Visual Studio, if necessary.
 These should be self-explanatory, but if they're not, consider creating an issue for it.

 Example warnings: